Is Charles Schwab a Scam?

 Is Charles Schwab Safe?

-Schwab also has an investment-advisory branch that operates as a separate entity with its own FINRA number, 151739.
+Schwab also has an investment-advisory division, which is a separate company with its own FINRA number: 151739.

 On Schwab’s BrokerCheck profile, there are 289 disclosures.
-These are customer complaints about various issues.
-Typically, Schwab neither admits nor denies them, and most ended in arbitration.
+These are complaints made by clients about different issues.
+Schwab usually neither admits nor denies these allegations, with most being resolved through arbitration.

-FINRA and the SEC oversee securities trading.
-Schwab also deals in futures, which the National Futures Association (NFA) regulates.
-Schwab’s NFA # is 0477394.
+FINRA and the SEC regulate securities trading, while Schwab also operates a futures business that is overseen by the National Futures Association (NFA).
+Schwab’s NFA number is 0477394.

 Free Charles Schwab Account